Forza Horizon 6 Best Cars Tier List: Fastest & Most Useful Vehicles

 Koenigsegg Jesko Absolut — Speed King

-Top speed: ~284 mph stock, 300+ with tuning.
-Perfect 10 Speed stat.
+Its top speed and Speed rating sit right at the top of the chart — comfortably north of 300 mph once tuned, though the exact number swings with your build, so check the in-game stats.
 Nothing in the game outruns it on a straight line.
 But it’s a one-dimensional tool — the handling is mediocre and it struggles on anything with corners.

 Best for: Speed zones, highway runs, speed traps, drag racing.
 Weak at: Circuit races, anything with turns tighter than a highway curve.
 Unlock: Autoshow purchase (expensive).